 This is what parents do when their child throws a schoolwork tantrum.

-• Get frustrated at their child's inability to understand
+- Get frustrated at their child’s confusion

 And what happens when you do those things?